Some Serious Fun!

 DID YOU KNOW?

 Unveiled by Fisher Price in 1938, Snoopy Sniffer became one of the most popular toys in the company’s history and beloved by many generations of children.
-Although this adorable wooden beagle with long ears has the same name as the famous dog in the Peanuts comic strip, Snoopy Sniffer predates Snoopy more than a decade.
+Although this adorable wooden basset hound with long ears has the same name as the famous dog in the Peanuts comic strip, Snoopy Sniffer predates Snoopy by more than a decade.
 The story of Charlie Brown and his dog, created by illustrator Charles M. Schulz, began only in 1950.
 After a few years’ absence, Snoopy Sniffer recently returned to the market under the new name Snoop n’ Sniff.

 The Sock Monkey is a traditional North American soft toy dating from at least the 1930s.
 In 1939, Sears, Roebuck & Company, one of the largest mail order companies in the world, began selling Rockford Red Heel Socks, a patented product from the Nelson Knitting Company of Illinois.
 Warm, comfortable and hard-wearing, these socks were very popular with farmers and labourers.
 While the origins of the first sock monkey pattern remain a mystery, every pair of socks ordered from Sears, Roebuck & Company was delivered with instructions for making a soft toy out of old socks.
 Generations later, these charming stuffed animals continue to delight young and old!